las-wg/agent-permissions.json/README.md

 # agent-permissions.json

+A robots.txt-inspired standard for how agents may interact with webpages.
+Made with ❤️ by the [Lightweight Agent Standards Working Group](https://las-wg.org/).

+Interested in contributing?
+Join our [Discord](https://discord.gg/wmRSNHsRAh)!

 ## Introduction

 Websites need a machine-readable, non-binding way to declare how automated agents (bots, crawlers, assistants) may interact with them.
 This JSON-only Agent Permissions File lets sites express fine-grained resource-level rules and higher-level action guidelines in a single, versioned document.